felipemartinezbs/python-data-projects/README.md

 - pandas

-### 4. ETL Data Pipeline
+### ⚙ ETL Data Pipeline
-Complete ETL pipeline that extracts data from an API, transforms it and generates visualizations.
+End-to-end ETL pipeline that extracts, transforms and loads data from an API.

 Technologies:
 - Python